This post may contain affiliate links. Please read our disclosure policy.

 Troubleshooting

-My waffle is soggy.
-This usually means the waffle iron wasn’t hot enough or you opened it too soon.
-Preheat the iron fully before adding batter and wait for the steam to stop rising before lifting the lid.
+The waffle iron wasn’t hot enough or you opened it too early.
+Preheat the iron fully before adding batter.
+Wait until the steam stops rising from the sides before lifting the lid.
+Opening too soon traps moisture in the waffle.

-My batter is too thick.
+Different flour brands absorb liquid differently.
 Add milk a small splash at a time until the batter pours easily but isn’t runny.
-Different flour brands absorb liquid differently.
+Small adjustments are normal.

-My batter is too thin.
-Add flour half a tablespoon at a time, stirring gently until the batter thickens to a proper pourable consistency.
+Too little flour or too much liquid.
+Add flour half a tablespoon at a time, stirring gently until the batter thickens to a pourable consistency.

 Frequently Asked Questions

 Yes.
 Double every ingredient and cook the waffles one at a time.
-Keep finished waffles warm on a baking sheet in a 200°F oven while you cook the rest.
+Keep finished waffle warm on a baking sheet in a 200°F oven while you cook the rest.

 Yes.
-Let it cool completely, then freeze in an airtight bag.
-Reheat in a toaster for a crispy result, or in a 350°F oven for about 5 minutes.
+Let the waffle cool completely, then freeze in an airtight bag.
+Reheat in a toaster for the crispiest result, or in a 350°F oven for about 5 minutes.
 The microwave works but softens the edges.

-This recipe is sized for a standard Belgian waffle maker.
-If your iron is smaller, you’ll likely get 2 waffles from the batter, which is fine.
+A standard Belgian waffle maker gives you one large waffle.
+If your iron is smaller, you’ll get 2 waffles from the batter.

 RELATED: 20 Single Serving Breakfast Ideas Worth Waking Up For